ahmotameni/Football-prediction/README.md

 ## 🎮 User Interface
 The bot features an intuitive interface with emoji status indicators:
-- ⚽ Open matches ready for prediction
+- ⏳ Upcoming matches ready for prediction
-- 🔮 Matches you've already predicted
+- ✅ Matches you've already predicted
 - 🔒 Locked matches (no longer accepting predictions)
+- ⚽ Ongoing matches
-- ✅ Completed matches with results
+- 🏁 Completed matches with results

 Users can view all matches, make predictions, and see their scoring results all in one interface.